Geography of Myanmar

 Myanmar (also known as Burma) is the northwesternmost country of Mainland Southeast Asia.
-The size is 261,228 mi2 which makes it the second largest country in Southeast Asia and the largest on Mainland Southeast Asia.
-The kite-shaped country stretches from 10'N to 20'N for 1,275 mi with a long tail running along the westcoast of the Malay Peninsula.
+Its land area covers 261228 mi2, which makes it the second-largest country in Southeast Asia and the largest on Mainland Southeast Asia.
+The kite-shaped country stretches from 10'N to 20'N for 1275 mi, with a long tail running along the west coast of the Malay Peninsula.

-Myanmar lies along the Indian and Eurasian plates, to the southeast of the Tibetan Plateau.
+Myanmar lies along the Indian and Eurasian plates and to the southeast of the Tibetan Plateau.
 The Bay of Bengal is to the southwest, and the Andaman Sea is to the south.
-Nearly half of the land is mountainous forming a horseshoe around the central lowlands.
+Nearly half of the land is mountainous, forming a horseshoe around the central lowlands.
 The Arakan Mountains are on the west and the Shan Hills dominate the east.
 The central valley follows the Irrawaddy River.
 The basin has around 39.5 million people and the largest city Yangon.
-There are 135 officially recognized ethnic groups.
-It's near major shipping lanes of the Indian Ocean.
+There are 135 officially-recognised ethnic groups.
+It is near major shipping lanes of the Indian Ocean.
 There was a silk road from the Bay of Bengal to China.
-The neighboring countries are China in the north, India and Bangladesh to the west, Laos and Thailand to the east.
+The neighbouring countries are China in the north, India and Bangladesh to the west, and Laos and Thailand to the east.